sonrabakarim/barlkk/_posts/2015-05-03-simple-websites-with-jekyll-and-docker.md

 <!--more-->

-**Primary Objective:** Create and host simple websites with Jekyll and Docker using Mark Otto’s beautiful and minimalistic [Lanyon theme](https://github.com/poole/lanyon).
+**Primary Objective:** Create and host simple websites with Jekyll and Docker using Mark Otto’s beautiful and minimalistic [Lanyon][1] theme.

 **Secondary Objective:** Earn some geek cred by learning how to use Jekyll, Docker and Passenger; and learning how to deploy your website from the command line.